Kahayan River: Kelompok Hutan Kahayan or Sabangau Forest

-Hutan Kahaylan (2.55°S 113.7°E) is a peat swamp forest of about 150,000 hectares between the Kastingen and Kahayan rivers that so far has suffered least from the Mega Rice Project, although it has been badly damaged.
+Hutan Kahaylan (2.55°S 113.7°E) is a peat swamp forest of about 150,000 hectares between the Kastingen and Kahayan rivers that so far have suffered least from the Mega Rice Project, although it has been badly damaged.
 Because it is close to the regional capital Palangkaraya it is still at risk.
 Vulnerable bird species include the large green pigeon (Treron capellei) and possibly Storm's stork (Ciconia stormi) and lesser adjutant (Leptoptilus javanicus).
 The Sabangau Forest is centered on the blackwater Sabangau River.
 There is no longer any continuous forest cover where orangutans may cross this river.
-The forest has been badly damaged by legal and illegal forestry, but the western part is now protected as either National Park or National Laboratory Research Area.
+The forest has been badly damaged by legal and illegal forestry, but the western part is now protected as either a National Park or a National Laboratory Research Area.
 With a relatively small human population, there is some hope that this area of the forest may recover.
 The more badly damaged eastern part, between the Sabangau and the Kayahan, is still officially designated for agriculture, although no further efforts are being made to make it suitable for this purpose.